New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: THE INNER DENSITY PROFILES OF SUBSTRUCTURES

 \subsection{Gravothermal Core Collapse in SIDM as a Resolution?}

-Building on this sharpened tension, \citet{Dutra2025} ask what kind of dark matter microphysics could plausibly produce the subhalo inner density profiles implied by the GGSL data.
-They first independently confirm the robustness of the discrepancy by recalculating GGSL probabilities for the \textit{HST Frontier Fields} clusters plus PSZ1~G311, using both parametric lens models and direct ray-tracing through the underlying particle distributions of mass-matched IllustrisTNG analogs \citep{Nelson2019ComAC62N}.
-They further show that including realistic ellipticities for the subhalo population and projection effects for the entire cluster changes the GGSL probabilities at the $\lesssim 40\%$ level, still far short of the order-of-magnitude enhancement required.
+Building on this, \citet{Dutra2025} independently confirm the robustness of the discrepancy, by recalculating GGSL probabilities for the HST Frontier Fields clusters plus PSZ1~G311 using both parametric lens models and direct ray tracing through mass-matched IllustrisTNG analogs \citep{Nelson2019ComAC62N}, including realistic ellipticities and projection effects.
+The inclusion of these effects shifts $P_{\rm GGSL}$ to the $\lesssim 40\%$ level---still far below what is required.